Wissance/WeatherControl/README.md

 ### 4. REST API With EdgeDB

-Here we've got a `net6.0` `REST` Service that have a slightly different data model:
+Here we've got a `net6.0` `REST` Service that have the same model as previous service but persistent storage is EdgeDB not an SQL Server.

 * `MeasureUnit`
 * `Measurement`